golivesid/WEB-App-TeleBot/README.md

-# Telegram bot for making order at Pizzeria.
+# Telegram bot for making food orders online.

-This app allows to select and order food in a pizzeria online.
+This app allows to select and order food online.

 This app includes two bots actually.
-One bot is to allow users to make their order, whereas the other bot is to allow the admin to see orders once they are made.
+One bot (webapp.py) is to allow users to make their order, whereas the other bot (control.py) is to make the manager to see orders once they are made.

 Follow the link below to watch the video demonstrating functionality of the app: